 The cataract surgeons at Eye Consultants of Pennsylvania in Pottsville, PA have performed thousands of successful cataract surgery procedures.
-We are the leading ophthalmology practice in the region, and have three other convenient locations in Wyomissing, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, and have four other convenient locations in Wyomissing, Pottstown, Lebanon, and Blandon.

 Our skilled cataract specialists are board certified by the American Board of Ophthalmology.
 They utilize the most advanced specialized instruments and equipment to analyze and optimize the outcome of every cataract procedure.

 Cataracts are a common eye problem that is most often associated with the aging process.
 If you think you may have a cataract, make an appointment today with one of the cataract specialists at Eye Consultants of Pennsylvania to find out about surgery and other treatment options.

 If it turns out that you do have a cataract, you are not alone.
 According to Prevent Blindness America, more than 24 million Americans age 40 and older have at least one cataract.
 By age 80, more than half of all Americans will have them.
 Worldwide, cataracts are the leading cause of reversible vision impairment and blindness.

 As we age, our hair turns gray, our hearing declines, our arteries harden, our bones weaken, our memory fades, and cataracts cause our vision to become cloudy.
 In most cases, cataracts are age-related, but there can be other causes: